AxelBlaz3/Codex-Kernel/Builds/README.md

 ## CodeX android packages

-- Here you can find codex android packages for managing your CodeX Kernel
+- Here you can find CodeX Android Packages(APKs) for managing your CodeX Kernel